Through The Fibro Fog

 Home » Recipes » Soups

 Published: Feb 17, 2023 by Claire · This post may contain affiliate links.
-As an Amazon associate I earn from qualifying purchases · Leave a Comment
+As an Amazon associate I earn from qualifying purchases · 4 Comments

 Jump to Recipe Print Recipe

-This parsnip and ginger soup is a cozy comfort food lunch idea with flavorful warming spices.
-It's hearty and healthy, and packed with anti-inflammatory ingredients.
+This carrot parsnip ginger soup is a cozy comfort food lunch or light dinner idea with flavorful warming spices.
+It's hearty, super easy to make and perfect for the fall and winter months.

 Love winter soups?
-I think you'll also love my winter root vegetable soup, my parsnip cauliflower soup and broccoli cauliflower soup for more delicious options!
+I think you'll also love my winter root vegetable soup, my vegetable orzo soup, my cauliflower potato leek soup, my parsnip cauliflower soup and broccoli cauliflower soup for more delicious options!

 And if it's coming up to spring, then my broccoli zucchini soup feels light and fresh!